First ascent of Kanchenjunga

-65 years ago this week, Joe Brown and George Band made the first ascent of Kanchenjunga (8,586m), the world's third highest peak.
-To mark this anniversary, you can now watch "An interview with Joe Brown" by Alun Hughes on the BMC YouTube channel.
+In 1955, Joe Brown and George Band made the first ascent of Kanchenjunga (8,586m), the world's third highest peak.
+You can watch "An interview with Joe Brown" by Alun Hughes on the BMC YouTube channel.
 Sarah Stirling brings us the story of the first ascent of the mountain.

 An interview with Joe Brown is full of the absurd and incredible tales the late climbing legend had to tell.